-We are a not-for-profit cooperative power supplier and our mission is to provide our member systems a reliable, affordable and responsible supply of electricity in accordance with cooperative principles.
+Tri-State Generation and Transmission Association, Inc. is a not-for-profit cooperative power supplier.
+Our mission is to provide our member systems a reliable, affordable and responsible supply of electricity in accordance with cooperative principles.

 What makes us unique among utilities is that cooperatives like Tri-State are member-owned and governed and operate on a not-for-profit basis.
 Our governing decisions are based on sound financial principles, utility industry best practices and, most importantly, the needs of our members.
 Learn more.